 Orange Wine Movement – White Wine Made As Red

 Orange is the new black?
-Over the past few years, the theme of orange wines became extremely popular and thought as trendy.
+Over the past few years, the theme of orange wines became extremely popular and thought of as trendy.
 These wines have Intense deep colour and flavour profile.
-On the other hand, antagonists states that the true character of the grape variety as well as terroir, remains hidden.
+On the other hand, antagonists state that the true character of the grape variety, as well as terroir, remains hidden.
 The conversation is alive and orange style of wine isn’t the one every wine drinker would enjoy.
 But there is no such style at all, so let’s break down orange wine and let me explain what I found so enjoyable!

-Basically white wine made like the red wine
+Basically, it’s white wine made like the red wine

 Orange wines naturally go through the malolactic fermentation (which all of the reds undergo, but not all of the whites).
-This process lowers down the acidity in wine, so orange wines don’t usually go into refreshing category.
+This process lowers down the acidity in wine, so orange wines don’t usually go into the refreshing category.

 Georgio Clai from Istria is determined to make the best Malvasia Istriana and Teran in the world.
 He is known for leaving his wines in contact with the skins for as long as the time is perfect to achieve his goals.
 Probably one of the most interesting winemakers, take a look at his wines here.

-When I talked to some Plešivica region producers, they pointed out that they are keen on minimal intervention in the vineyards and the cellar.
-While grape juice spends days, weeks and sometimes months in the contact with the skins, they want to ensure – it is minimally treated.
+When I talked to some of the Plešivica region producers, they pointed out that they are keen on minimal intervention in the vineyards and the cellar.
+While grape juice spends days, weeks and sometimes months in the contact with the skins, they want to ensure it is minimally treated.
 Minimal intervention and low sulphur levels are not obligatory, but they could indicate a direction.

 Orange Winemaking isn’t the new trend.
 In fact, it is ancient!

 It may seem like a new thing, but the only fact truly new in orange winemaking is the name itself – orange.
 This style of wine is distinctive and quite different from the white wine, so it needed a special category.
-Orange seemed to stick around, although some use the “amber wine”
+Orange seemed to stick around, although some use the name “amber wine”.

 Orange Wine Sensations

 When I think about the sensations of the orange wines: lots of dried fruits, honey notes, flowers, different nuts sometimes roasted, I get really excited.
 Sometimes all of these are accompanied by wet leaves, truffles and other mushrooms, earthy tones.
-That experience and the combination of aromas and flavors, makes me extremely happy.
+That experience and the combination of aromas and flavours, makes me extremely happy.
 The substances I couldn’t find in many other styles of wine are often displayed in orange wines.